-During March 1999 the Company completed a merger with Lightera, a U.S. company headquartered in Cupertino, California, in a transaction valued at approximately \$463.5 million.
+On March 31, 1999 the Company completed a merger with Lightera, a U.S. company headquartered in Cupertino, California, in a transaction valued at approximately \$459 million.
 Lightera is a developer of carrier class optical core switches for fiberoptic communications networks.
-Under the terms of the agreement, the Company acquired all of the outstanding shares and stock options of Lightera in exchange for approximately 17.5 million shares of CIENA common stock and 3.1 million of CIENA stock options.
-The transaction constituted a tax-free reorganization and has been accounted for as a pooling of interest under Accounting Principles Board Opinion No. 16.
+Under the terms of the agreement, the Company acquired all of the outstanding shares and assumed outstanding stock options and warrants of Lightera in exchange for approximately 17.5 million shares of CIENA common stock and 2.9 million CIENA shares issuable upon exercise of stock options and warrants.
+The transaction constituted a tax-free reorganization and has been accounted for as a pooling of interests under Accounting Principles Board Opinion No. 16.
 Accordingly, all prior period consolidated financial statements presented have been restated to include the combined results of operations, financial position and cash flows of Lightera as though it had been a part of CIENA.